devhq-io/ax/README.md

 # ax

 Ax is a lightweight Go web toolkit for creating single page applications.
-It is built on the top of Gorilla Websocket library.
+It is built on the top of Gorilla WebSocket library.
 The design is focused on simplicity and performance.

 This is not a web framework.
 This is a utilitarian tool to solve practical problems.
-There are no routing, templates, rendering, databases etc. Only a websocket connection between frontend and backend for message passing.
+There are no routing, templates, rendering, databases etc. Only a WebSocket connection between frontend and backend for message passing.

 ## Quick start: